awsdocs/amazon-route53-docs/doc_source/DeleteHostedZone.md

 1. Choose **Delete Hosted Zone**\.

-1. Choose **OK** to confirm\.
+1. Choose **Confirm**\.

 1. If you want to make the domain unavailable on the internet, we recommend that you transfer DNS service to a free DNS service and then delete the Route 53 hosted zone\.
 This prevents future DNS queries from possibly being misrouted\.

-   If the domain is registered with Route 53, see [Adding or Changing Name Servers and Glue Records for a Domain](domain-name-servers-glue-records.md) for information about how to replace Route 53 name servers with name servers for the new DNS service\.
+   If the domain is registered with Route 53, see [Adding or changing name servers and glue records for a domain](domain-name-servers-glue-records.md) for information about how to replace Route 53 name servers with name servers for the new DNS service\.
 If the domain is registered with another registrar, use the method provided by the registrar to change name servers for the domain\.
 **Note**
 If you're deleting a hosted zone for a subdomain \(acme\.example\.com\), you don't need to change name servers for the domain \(example\.com\)\.